Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 calibrated independently.
 This calibration is very important because it directly influence the range performance of the RF system (i.e. the maximum distance at which MicronetToNMEA can detect other devices).
-When you buy a Tacktick device, this calibration has already been done at factory.
+When you buy a TackTick device, this calibration has already been done at factory.
 But when you build a MicronetToNMEA system, you need to do it yourself.